Stability under Galerkin truncation of A-stable Runge--Kutta discretizations in time: A-stable Runge--Kutta methods under Galerkin truncation

 The map $\Pi$ for the stage vector $W$ is defined by \eqref{eq:newRKStagesIter}; we write the corresponding map $\Pi_m(W,U,h)= \P_m \Pi(W,\P_m U, h)$, analogous to \eqref{e.Pim} for the semiflow.
 We now show that the differentiability assumption on $B$ is such that $\Pi_m$ satisfies the conditions of Theorem \ref{t.cm-stab} for $m\geq m_*$ with a suitable choice of $m_*$.

 First, we show that $\Pi_m$ maps each $\kW_0, \dots, \kW_K$ into itself uniformly for $h\in(0,h_*)$ and $U \in \kU$.
 By Lemma~\ref{l.RKShA} we estimate, for $W \in \kW_j$,

-Using Lemma~\ref{l.RKShA}, we can find $h_*(R, U^0)$ and $m_*(R, U^0)$ such that for $m\geq m_*$ and $h \in (0,h_*)$ the first line on the right of \eqref{e.helpRK} is less than $R/4$.
+Using Lemma~\ref{l.RKShA}, we can find $h_*(R, U^0)$ and $m_*(R, U^0)$ such that for $m\geq m_*$ and $h \in (0,h_*)$ the first line on the right-hand side of \eqref{e.helpRK} is less than $R/4$.
 By possibly shrinking $h_*$ further, the second line is less than $3R/4$, so that $\Pi_m (\, \cdot \,; U, h)$ maps $\kW_j$ into itself.
 Second, assumptions (B1) and Lemma~\ref{l.RKShA} ensure that $\Pi_m$ satisfies condition (i) of Theorem \ref{t.cm-stab} for $m\geq m_*$.
 The contraction estimate, condition (ii) of Theorem \ref{t.cm-stab}, follows from

 for $j=0,\ldots, K$.
-Thus, by possibly shrinking $h_*$ again, the right hand bound can be made less than $1$, and condition (ii) is met for $m\geq m_*$.
-Thus Theorem \ref{t.cm-stab} (a) implies that $w_m^j$ is of class \eqref{e.T-diff-gen} for $j=1,\ldots, s$.
-The same holds true for $\psi_m$ due to the chain rule on scales of Banach spaces, Lemma~\ref{l.diff} (a), applied to \eqref{eq:NewRKUpdate} using Lemma~\ref{l.RKShA}. \end{proof}
+Thus, by possibly shrinking $h_*$ again, the right-hand side bound can be made less than $1$, and condition (ii) is met for $m\geq m_*$.
+Thus Theorem \ref{t.cm-stab} (a) implies that $W_m^j$ is of class \eqref{e.T-diff-gen} for $j=1,\ldots, s$.
+The same holds true for $\Psi_m$ due to the chain rule on scales of Banach spaces, Lemma~\ref{l.diff} (a), applied to \eqref{eq:NewRKUpdate} using Lemma~\ref{l.RKShA}. \end{proof}

-As for the semiflow $\phi_m$, there is also a uniform version of this result.
+As for the semiflow $\Phi_m$, there is also a uniform version of this result.

 \begin{theorem}[Regularity of Galerkin truncated time-discretization, uniform version] Assume \textup{(A)} and \textup{(B1)}, as well as \textup{(RK1)} and \textup{(RK2)}.
-Pick $\delta>0$ such that $\kD^{-\delta}_{K+1}$ is nonempty.
+Pick $\delta \in (0,\delta_*]$ such that $\kD^{-\delta}_{K+1}$ is nonempty.
 Then there is $h_* = h_*(\delta)>0$ and $m_* = m_*(\delta)$ such that for $m \geq m_*$ the statements of Theorem \ref{t.h-diff} hold true with $R=\delta$ and bounds which are uniform in $U^0 \in \kD^{-\delta}_{K+1}$ and $m\geq m_*$.
-Moreover, for $m\geq m_*$, the components $w_m^j$ of the stage vector $w_m(U,h)$ are of class \eqref{e.T-diff-gen-unif} with $T_*$ replaced by $h_*$, and, if the Runge--Kutta matrix $\a$ is invertible, the numerical time-$h$ map $\psi_m$ is also of class \eqref{e.T-diff-gen-unif} with $T_*$ replaced by $h_*$.
-The bounds on $w_m$, $\psi_m$ and $h_*$ are independent of $m\geq m_*$ and only depend on the bounds afforded by \textup{(B1)}, \eqref{e.Rk}, and \eqref{e.RKShA.1}, on the coefficients of the method, and on $\delta$. \end{theorem}
+Moreover, for $m\geq m_*$, the components $W_m^j$ of the stage vector $W_m(U,h)$ are of class \eqref{e.T-diff-gen-unif} with $T_*$ replaced by $h_*$, and, if the Runge--Kutta matrix $\a$ is invertible, the numerical time-$h$ map $\Psi_m$ is also of class \eqref{e.T-diff-gen-unif} with $T_*$ replaced by $h_*$.
+The bounds on $W_m$, $\Psi_m$ and $h_*$ are independent of $m\geq m_*$ and only depend on the bounds afforded by \textup{(B1)}, \eqref{e.Rk}, and \eqref{e.RKShA.1}, on the coefficients of the method, and on $\delta$. \end{theorem}

 \begin{proof} Let $\kZ_j=\kY_j$, $\kW_j = \kB_R^{\kY_k^s}(\1 U^0)$, and $\kU = \kB_{R_*}^{\kY_K}(U^0)$ for $j = 0, \dots, K$ as in the proof of Theorem~\ref{t.h-diff}, taking $R=\delta$ and $R_*$ as in Theorem~\ref{t.h-diff}.
 First, due to (B1), the map $\Pi_m$ is well-defined from $\kW_j\times\kU\times\kI$ into $\kZ_j$ with the required regularity properties and with bounds that are uniform in $m$ and $U^0 \in \kD_{K+1}^{-\delta}$.
 To show that $\Pi_m$ maps $\kW_j$ back into $\kW_j$ for $m\geq m_*(\delta)$ with a suitable choice of $m_*$, note that, for $j=0,\ldots, K$,